baka-rust/frame.py/README.md

 ```

 ## deploying with google app engine
-Because frame.py uses WSGI, it is quite easy to set it up with the Google App Engigne.
+Because frame.py uses WSGI, it is quite easy to set it up with the Google App Engine.
 Simply create a new file in your project directory called *wsgi.py* or something to that effect.
 Inside, include:
 ```python
 # make sure {frameApp} actually matches the name of your application